brpaz/my-linux-setup/README.md

 * [GPRename](http://gprename.sourceforge.net/) - GPRename is a complete batch renamer for files and directories and is licensed under the terms of the GNU General Public Licence version 3.
 * [Crashplan](https://www.crashplan.com/en-us/) - Automatic and continuous backup to the cloud
 * [Typecatcher](https://github.com/andrewsomething/typecatcher) - Download Google webfonts on the Linux desktop
-* [Free client\-side encryption for your cloud files\.
+* [Cryptomator](https://cryptomator.org/) - Free client-side encryption for your cloud files.
-Open source software: No backdoors, no registration\.](https://cryptomator.org/)

 ---